 In accordance with our Articles of Association, the Supervisory Board meets usually once a month.
-In 2022, there were 10 regular and 4 extraordinary meetings.
+In 2023, there were 11 regular meetings.
 The Chairman of the Board of Directors regularly attends the meetings.
 The business address of each member of the Supervisory Board is Duhová 2/1444, 140 53 Prague 4, Czech Republic.